jasondsmith72/Browser-use-claude-mcp/README.md

 - `browse_webpage`: Navigate to a URL and interact with the page
 - `search_web`: Perform a web search and return results
 - `take_screenshot`: Capture a screenshot of the current page
+- `analyze_screenshot`: Analyze a screenshot using AI vision capabilities
 - `click_element`: Click on an element identified by text or selector
 - `fill_form`: Fill out form fields on a webpage
 - `extract_content`: Extract specific content from a webpage